flyinggrizzly/mobile-suits-in-the-black/content/_index.md

-_Against the Titans of War_ is a [_Forged in the Dark_](https://bladesinthedark.com/licensing) game that puts you in the middle of a seemingly endlessly escalating series of wars and conflicts waged with machines called **FRACTS**.
+_Against the Titans of War_ is a [_Forged in the Dark_](https://bladesinthedark.com/licensing) game that puts you in the middle of a seemingly endlessly escalating series of wars and conflicts waged with machines called **Gripanvars**.
 You play as the Resistance, fighting against a corrupt army who controls Earth and space.
 They are the Enemy.

 It is a game for 4 to 5 players.
 All but one of you will take on the role of both Soldiers, and Strategic Officers.
 The other will be the game's MC[^1].

-When you are playing your Soldier, you will take to the battlefield, both on foot and in your **FRACT**.
+When you are playing your Soldier, you will take to the battlefield, both on foot and in your **Gripanvar**.
 It is the Soldier's job to deliver on the orders and designs of the Tacticians.

 When you are in the role of your Tactician, you represent one of the